2016 was a fantastic year for Pacific Environment’s involvement in the Transport sector. Here is an update of some of our key projects and studies.

 The Pacific Environment Team

-The Australian Government has announced that Badgerys Creek will be the site for the Western Sydney Airport (WSA) (http://westernsydneyairport.gov.au/).
+The Government has announced a Sydney location for a new major airport.
 The airport will service both domestic and international air traffic, with development staged in response to passenger demand.
 The initial development of WSA would include a single runway and capacity for 10 million passengers per year.
 In the long term, it would have two runways and facilities to cope with around 80 million passenger movements per year.

 Pacific Environment was engaged to prepare local air quality and greenhouse gas assessments to support the Environmental Impact Statement (EIS) for the two development stages.
 The contributions of all airport operations to local air pollution were calculated using the US Federal Aviation Administration’s Emissions and Dispersion Modelling System (EDMS).
 The largest contributor to on-site emissions was aircraft take-off and landing.

 However, potential exceedances of air quality criteria were predicted to occur due to emissions from ground support equipment.
 Mitigation measures for such activities were considered, along with ambient air quality monitoring to address community concerns.

 Major Transport Project

 Work on a major transport project has continued to be a major focus for Pacific Environment in 2016.
 Highlights during the year included:

 - The granting of planning approval for a $3.8 billion and $4.3 billion projects in February and April respectively.
 Pacific Environment prepared the air quality assessments for the project EISs.

 - Commencement of work on the EIS for the $7.2 billion dual carriageway link project.